 As a music maker, you want to switch your profile type over to a Professional profile on Instagram if you have not already.
 With this type of profile, you have access to your post insights (analytics) as well as the qualifications to use paid Instagram marketing.

-When you use analytics to your advantage, you can use trends to see what type of posting schedule works best for you, which marketing methods are working, what types of posts are getting your best engagement so that you can make more of it, and much more.
+When you use analytics to your advantage, you can use trends to see what type of posting schedule works best for you, which marketing methods are working, what types of posts are getting your best engagement so that you can make more of them, and much more.

 Influencer marketing is all the rage these days when it comes to the digital marketing world, especially in the realm of social media.
 While all types of brands are swarming influencers for their chance to be promoted, musicians have a unique advantage when it comes to this type of promotion.